nelson-lang/nelson-gitbook/markdown/en/validators/mustBeLessThanOrEqual.md

 ## Description

 <p>
-            <b>mustBeLessThanOrEqual</b> checks that value is less than or equal to another value or issue error.</p>
+            mustBeLessThanOrEqual checks that value is less than or equal to another value or issue error.</p>

 ## Example